Has enjoyed a series of victories in the Singapore courts and is now advising Amazon on a multibillion-dollar matter relating to India

 The litigation and dispute resolution group is led by senior counsel Andre Maniam, who acts as counsel in a number of commercial disputes and is on the panel of arbitrators of SIAC, the Asian International Arbitration Centre, and the Russian Arbitration Center at the Russian Institute of Modern Arbitration.

-In addition to Singapore, WongPartnership has offices in Shanghai and Beijing.
-In 2014, it opened its first office in Myanmar.
+In addition to Singapore, WongPartnership has an office in Shanghai and opened its first office in Myanmar in 2014.
 It has alliances with firms in Malaysia, the Philippines, Indonesia and the UAE.

 Who uses it?